 Based in Florida and founded in 2009, Rifle Paper Co. is an international stationery and lifestyle brand founded by husband-wife team Anna and Nathan Bond.
 Its notepads, address books, pencils and pens are to die for and check out their selection of art prints too.

-Another store founded by graphic designers, Papersmiths sells beautifully curated stationery, books and magazines, greetings and gifts, online and from its two physical stores in Brighton, Bristol and London (Chelsea, King’s Cross and Shoreditch).
+Another store founded by graphic designers, Papersmiths sells beautifully curated stationery, books and magazines, greetings and gifts, online and from its physical stores in Brighton and London (Chelsea and King’s Cross).
 Expect brands such as Hay, Ola and Midori.